Justin Lester (wrestler)

-Justin "Harry" Lester (born September 30, 1983) is a Greco-Roman wrestler from the United States who won bronze medals at the 2006 and 2007 world championships.
-He competed at the 2012 Olympics and finished in seventh place.
+Justin "Harry" Lester (born September 30, 1983) is an American former Greco-Roman wrestler.
+He who won bronze medals at the 2006 and 2007 World Championships.
+He was also a part of the 2007 Team USA Greco-Roman World Championship Team.
+Lester competed at the 2012 Olympics and finished in seventh place.

 In April 2019, Lester was placed on unpaid administrative leave from his position as a wrestling coach at St. Vincent-St. Mary High School following allegations of a sexual relationship with a high school student Lester coached.
+The student was 18-19 years old at the time of the incident.
 In July 2019, Lester was charged with sexual battery, a third degree felony.
+The charges were later reduced and he was sentenced to probation.